|Courses On Mathematical Thinking Now Always Available|

 |Monday, 30 April 2018|

-Two courses related to mathematical thinking, both on the Coursera platform, start on April 30th.
+Two courses related to mathematical thinking, both on the Coursera platform, are now on instant access - so you can start as soon as you enroll.
 One at intermediate level is 10 weeks long.
 The other aimed at beginners is 6 weeks long and is part of a 5-course specialization designed for computer scientists.

 On I Programmer we take every opportunity to repeat the message that learning to programming has the huge spin-off benefit that it teaches you to think like a programmer, a skill that extends to everything else you tackle.
 The same is true of mathematical thinking.
 It enables you look at problems from a different angle.
 Put the two together and it's a winning combination.